 The need to develop custom visualizations.
 Unlike in Tableau, it’s doable in Power BI, since it is built with the popular D3.js library.

 The ability to update underlying data in the database directly from the dashboard.
-It’s a tricky and unusual scenario for BI tools, but it’s available in Tableau and could become a life-saver for some teams
+It’s a tricky and unusual scenario for business analytics tools, but it’s available in Tableau and could become a life-saver for some teams

 AWS Cloud integration problems.
 Power BI is incompatible with some AWS cloud services natively, e.g., AWS RDS.
 As a result, we need to use a gateway to update the data in the dashboards that use them, which would add to the final maintenance price.

 Price.
 Despite the close initial price per user ($10 in Power BI vs $12 in Tableau), one should carefully calculate the final BI solution price before making a choice.
 The factors, such as the number of users and data refresh scenarios, should be taken into account because it could significantly change the final price.